BrauerSuzuki/BrauerSuzuki.github.io/index.md

-# Homepage of Benjamin Sambale
+# Welcome to my homepage!
 I am a data scientist at DAS and an adjunct professor of mathematics at LUH.